calumbaugh/inline-training/README.md

 The **`Deploy`** action deploys the build JupyterBook to the github pages associated with this repository.
 This action is activated when a change is made to the develop branch, after the build action.

+The requirements of the github actions are listed in `ci/requirements.txt`, do not modify this file.
+The dependancies of your notebooks should be stored in the `environment.yml` file.

 ## Troubleshooting notes